Structured Outputs

 Example response

 In addition to supporting JSON Schema in the REST API, the OpenAI SDK for JavaScript makes it easy to define object schemas using Zod.
 Below, you can see how to extract information from unstructured text that conforms to a schema defined in code.
-The Python SDK helper is currently in beta and does not currently support complex schemas.
+There is also a Python SDK helper, but it is currently in beta and does not support complex schemas.

-You can use Structured Outputs with the new OpenAI SDK helper to parse the model’s output into your desired format, or you can specify the JSON schema directly.
+You can also use the OpenAI SDK helper to parse the model’s output into an object of your desired format.

-The Python SDK helper is currently in beta and does not currently support complex schemas.
+The Python SDK helper is currently in beta and does not currently support complex schemas, so there are no Python snippets for the following examples.

 Step 1: Define your object